 Due to go on sale early this year, the Captur E-TECH Plug-in will feature a 1.6-litre petrol engine, an integrated starter-generator and an electric motor.
-It’ll be capable of doing 83mph in pure-electric mode, and also features advanced brake regeneration that the company says “always retains enough charge to move away and run at low speeds in electric mode”.
+It’ll be capable of up to 83mph in pure-electric mode, while an advanced regenerative braking system “always retains enough charge to move away and run at low speeds in electric mode”.

 The Captur will also have a single-pedal driving mode – similar to the Nissan Leaf’s e-Pedal system – for low-speed traffic, which is designed to maximise efficiency and ease of driving.
 Another setting can force the car to start in all-electric mode without awaking the engine.

-Despite being longer, taller and wider, the Captur will still compete with other small SUVs like the Nissan Juke and Seat Ateca, as well as electric alternatives like the forthcoming Peugeot e-2008.
+Despite being longer, taller and wider, the Captur will still compete with other small SUVs like the Nissan Juke and SEAT Ateca, as well as electric alternatives like the forthcoming Peugeot e-2008.
 There will be three petrol and two diesel engines offered alongside the plug-in hybrid model.
 Pricing has yet to be confirmed, but expect the Captur E-TECH to cost from around £23,000.

 Every Captur will have Android Auto and Apple CarPlay, as well as automated software updates and permanent 4G internet connectivity.

 Materials in the Captur have been revised to offer more soft-touch finishes and a broad array of colour options that will also have matching colour strips in the dash and door panels.
 E-Tech badging appears on the base of the gear lever, as well as on the tailgate.

 It also gets a bigger grille and more pronounced side contours than its popular predecessor, although the bright colours and contrast roof are certainly reminiscent.
 A total of 11 body colours, four contrast roof colours and three external customisation packs will be offered.

-Safety and autonomy
+Safety and driver assistance

-Renault is introducing a system called Highway and Traffic Jam Companion on certain Captur models, which is a Level 2 autonomous system that requires constant driver attention.
+Renault is introducing a system called 'Highway and Traffic Jam Companion' on certain Captur models, which is a Level 2 autonomous system that requires constant driver attention.
 However, it can stop, steer and accelerate during low-speed driving.